What you see: Little, dark sunken spots on the outside of your apple; and/or brown spots just underneath the skin

 Fortunately for you, dear apple eater, the disorder usually only affects the top millimeter or so of the apple.
 So, peel it off and you’ll never know the difference.

-Bigger apples more at risk
+Bigger apples are more at risk for bitter pit

 Fascinatingly, the disorder can be brought on by excessive fertilization—too much nitrogen provides so much growing power that the calcium is diluted.
 Large apples are more at risk for bitter pit because their calcium stores are spread thin.
 Temperature and humidity play a role too.
 Because calcium is transported to the fruit for only part of the growing season, a late influx of water might cause a growth spurt in the apple, without the accompanying supply of more calcium.

 Bitter pit is particularly frustrating for growers because its presence isn’t obvious during harvest.
 In fact, it can lurk invisibly for three or four months in cold storage (apples keep well and are commonly stored for months).
 During that time, something happens within the apple that sets the stage.
 Once a smooth-skinned, but afflicted apple leaves its long term storage and spends a few days at room temperature, the bitter pit appears.